Tandem learning community

 - reciprocity - both partners should benefit equally from the exchange

 - autonomy - each partner is responsible for their own language learning, establishing learning goals and deciding on methods and materials.

-- You must be logged onto the Sheffield University network and Google Plus to be able to view the MLTC Tandem Community as access is restricted to TUOS (you will receive a 404 message if not logged on).
+- You must be logged onto the University of Sheffield network and Google to be able to view the MLTC Tandem Community as access is restricted to the University.

 - You don’t need to be registered with the MLTC and the community is not limited to languages offered by the MLTC.

 - If you are registered with the MLTC, you may find the tandem community a useful addition to your course for extra speaking practice and cultural input from a native speaker in relation to your own interests.

 - The scheme is not available for University accreditation or HEAR and cannot be taken by STEM students as a substitute for the Tandem Learning modules.